coderseyfi/react-jobGenius-project/README.md

-# Jobify React Project README
+# JobGenius React Project README

 ## About the Project